JosephIsharufe/abuja-housing-data-science/readme.md

 ## Data Collection

-    I scraped real estate listings from an online property website using BeautifulSoup and python.
+I scraped over 6000 real estate listings from an online property website using BeautifulSoup and python.
 The dataset included property attributes such as the price,address, property ref,date listed , last updated , market status, type, bedrooms, bathrooms, toilets, parking spaces. with some columns  containing missing values.

 ## Data Cleaning